geojeff/busser/README.md

 that needed, and would it be easy to implement in busser?
 Some comments in abbot/lib/sproutcore/builders/chance_file.rb.

-Make busser and busboy into installable npm modules.
+Make busser and chance into installable npm modules.
+(Need to be separate?)

 Review the url, urlFor, and similar functions in Busser, which were not substantially changed from garçon, to see if all of that can be simpler.

 Add tests, using vows perhaps, but take a fresh look at mocha and any other testing frameworks available.
-Some of the node.js modules already employed in busser/busboy can be used in concert to make fixtures and testing harnesses.
+Some of the node.js modules already employed in busser/chance can be used in concert to make fixtures and testing harnesses.

 Support for CoffeeScript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.